connecteev/laravel-email-campaigns-spatie/docs/working-with-campaigns/sending-a-campaign.md

 $campaign->sendTo($emailList);
 ```

+If you don't want to send email to your entire list, but only to a subset of subscribers, you can [use a segment](https://docs.spatie.be/laravel-email-campaigns/v1/advanced-usage/segmenting-lists/).

 ## What happens when a campaign is being sent

 When you send a campaign, a job called `SendCampaign` job will be dispatched.
 This job will create a `MailSend` model for each of the subscribers of the list you're sending the campaign to.
 A `MailSend` represents a mail that should be sent to one subscriber.